garikAsplund/garik.codes/src/routes/blog/Space.md

 ## Move slow and don't break anything

 After that moonshot--get it?--the tide turned once more back to risk aversion.
 The Space Shuttles had a handful of radiation-hardened (rad-hard) IBM computers that weren't too performant but were reliable and redundant.
-The computers ran on a more or less proprietary programming language, [HAL/S](https://en.wikipedia.org/wiki/HAL/S), and not a lot of change happened.
+The computers ran on a more or less proprietary programming language, [HAL/S](https://en.wikipedia.org/wiki/HAL/S), and not a lot of change happened for three decades.
 That was kinda the whole point.

 NASA loves relying on old, expensive software with in-house code because it can be safe for mission-critical systems.
-It's the anti-Silicon Valley.
+Think of it as the anti-Silicon Valley.

 ![Historically bad advice](https://upload.wikimedia.org/wikipedia/commons/thumb/5/5c/Mark_Zuckerberg_-_Move_Fast_and_Break_Things.jpg/1664px-Mark_Zuckerberg_-_Move_Fast_and_Break_Things.jpg "Do NOT do this in space")